-Larry Nielsen ran for Tumwater High School, Western Washington University, and coached the only Cross-Country State Championship at Olympia High School back in the 1970s.
-Neilsen is most famous for being the first American to climb Mount Everest (29,035) without supplementary oxygen.
-Neilsen climbed many of the worlds'most challenging mountains and won various awards for his national and international accomplishments.
+Larry Nielsen ran for Tumwater High School, Western Washington University, and coached the only Cross-Country State Championship at Olympia High School in the 1970s.
+Neilsen is famous for being the first American to climb Mount Everest (29,035) without supplementary oxygen.
+Neilsen climbed many of the world's most challenging mountains and won various awards for his national and international accomplishments.

 Some Final Words

 Many other factors pertain to developing successful young people, teams, and programs that you cannot quantify in the records.
-Each cross-country program in the area has contributed to the development of our youth during the high school years in significant ways.
+Each cross-country program in the area has significantly contributed to the development of our youth during the high school years in many different ways.

-Pope John Paul has won two consecutive state cross-country championships.
+Pope John Paul has won four consecutive state cross-country championships in Pasco.
 The girl's team was formed in 2018.
-They won state champions in 2019 and 2021.
-The JPII boys captured second place at state three seasons in a row.
-No state championships were held in 2020 due to COVID.
+They won state champions in 2019, 2021, 2022, and 2023.
+The JPII boys captured second place at state four seasons in a row.
+No state championships were held in 2020 at Pasco due to the COVID Pandemic.